 Q: What happens if the parties are unable to reach agreement?

 A: Where parties are unable to reach agreement on the terms and conditions of a proposed enterprise agreement, a bargaining representative can make an application to the Fair Work Commission requesting assistance.

 How can LegalVision help me?

-LegalVision provides businesses and individuals with tailored online legal advice, including employment agreements and enterprise bargaining agreements.
+LegalVision provides businesses and individuals with tailored online legal advice, i.
 Our team of leading employment lawyers are happy to assist you with your employment enquiries.